-- 1.10.1 Shortly after the election, the Standards Commission will send national agents an Election Expenses Statement/Statutory Declaration [Section 36(2)].
-On this statement, the national agent must disclose to the Standards Commission details of all expenses incurred and payments made by, or on behalf of, the agent in relation to the election.
-Staff of the Standards Commission Secretariat will be available to assist national agents in completing the form.
-The completed statement must be received by the Standards Commission within 56 days after polling day (i.e. 19 July 2019).
-Where a candidate of a political party is contesting the election, the national agent will be required to complete an Election Expenses Statement even if no expenses were incurred by the party. - 1.10.2 The following must be included on the Election Expenses Statement: - details of all expenses incurred and payments made by the national agent and his/her authorised persons, including supplies of property, goods or services free or below cost which were used during the election period [Section 36(1)(a)], - details of authorised persons including the amount each authorised person was permitted to spend and the amount actually spent, - confirmation of the portion of each candidate's spending limit which was assigned by the candidate to the national agent's political party [Section 36(1)(c)], - a breakdown of spending by the national agent on the national campaign and on each individual candidate: - details of any disputed claims for payment, information concerning late claims for payment (i.e., claims received more than 45 days after polling day) [Section 36(1)(d)], - details of expenses incurred on goods, property or services used during the election period where the costs were met from public funds - 1.10.3 A record of minor expenses may also be required to be furnished to the Standards Commission in order to deal with any questions which may arise as to why expenses in respect of particular items used during the election period are not shown as an election expense on the Election Expenses Statement.
-Minor expenses will not be included in the calculation of the total election expenses incurred. - 1.10.4 Invoices, receipts or vouchers for every payment of election expenses exceeding €126.97 must be included with the Election Expenses Statement.
-The Standards Commission also reserves the right to request any invoice, receipt or voucher for an item of expenditure valued at less than €100 appearing in an Election Expenses Statement or a record of minor expenses. - 1.10.5 Minor omissions or errors found by the Standards Commission in a national agent's Election Expenses Statement will be notified to the national agent.
-If requested to amend his/her Election Expenses Statement the national agent must do so within 14 days [Section 4(2)]. - 1.10.6 The Standards Commission can request additional information from a national agent in relation to his/her Election Expenses Statement.
-Where such additional information is requested, it must be provided in a form determined by the Standards Commission and may have to be accompanied by a Statutory Declaration [Section 36(2A)].

-1.10.7 The Election Expenses Statement and Statutory Declaration will be laid by the Standards Commission before both Houses of the Oireachtas [Section 37(1)] and will be made available to the public for inspection and copying [Section 73].
-Summary details of the expenditure incurred will also be included in a report to the Chairman of Dáil Éireann [Section 4(1)] and will be published on the website of the Standards Commission.
+1.10.1 The Commission will send national agents an election expenses statement/statutory declaration [Section 36(2)].
+On this statement, the national agent must disclose to the Commission details of all expenses incurred and payments made by, or on behalf of, the agent in relation to the election.

+Staff of the Commission Secretariat may be contacted at info@sipo.ie if assistance is required.

+The completed statement must be received by the Commission within 56 days after polling day (i.e., 2 September 2021).

+The national agent will be required to complete an election expenses statement even if no expenses were incurred by the party.

+- 1.10.2 The following must be included on the election expenses statement: - details of all expenses incurred and payments made by the national agent and his/her authorised persons, including supplies of property, goods or services free or below cost which were used during the election period [Section 36(1)(a)], - details of authorised persons including the amount each authorised person was permitted to spend and the amount actually spent, - confirmation of the portion of each candidate's spending limit which was assigned by the candidate to the national agent's political party [Section 36(1)(c)], - details of any disputed claims for payment, information concerning late claims for payment (i.e., claims received more than 45 days after polling day) [Section 36(1)(d)], - details of expenses incurred on goods, property or services used during the election period where the costs were met from public funds (See paragraph 1.6.6).

+- 1.10.3 A record of minor expenses (not exceeding €126.97 in any one payment) may also be required to be furnished to the Commission in order to deal with any questions which may arise as to why expenses in respect of particular items used during the election period are not shown as an election expense on the election expenses statement.
+Minor expenses will not be included in the calculation of the total election expenses incurred. - 1.10.4 Invoices, receipts or vouchers for every payment of election expenses exceeding €126.97 must be included with the election expenses statement [Section 31(9)].
+The Commission also reserves the right to request any invoice, receipt or voucher for an item of expenditure valued at less than €100 appearing in an election expenses statement or a record of minor expenses. - 1.10.5 Minor omissions or errors found by the Commission in a national agent's election expenses statement will be notified to the national agent.
+If requested to amend his/her election expenses statement, the national agent must do so within 14 days [Section 4(2)]. - 1.10.6 The Commission may request additional information from a national agent in relation to his/her election expenses statement.
+Where such additional information is requested, it must be provided in a form determined by the Commission and may have to be accompanied by a statutory declaration [Section 36(2A)]. - 1.10.7 After returns are submitted and verified, the election expenses statements and statutory declarations will be laid by the Commission before both Houses of the Oireachtas [Section 37(1)] and made available to the public for inspection and copying [Section 73].
+Summary details of the expenditure incurred are also included in a report to the Chairman of Dáil Éireann [Section 4(1)], laid before each House of the Oireachtas [Section 4(5)] and published on the website of the Commission.